FenyxInvincible/MacroJ/README.md

                     "key": {"key": "1", "delay": 0}//similar to other use keys may contain key, delay, action }
             ],
-            "defaultKey": "key": {"key": "2", "delay": 0}//similar to other use keys may contain key, delay, action }
+            "defaultKey": {"key": "2", "delay": 0}//Optional. similar to other use keys may contain key, delay, action }
     }
 }